 - 1. Attempt to convey big picture of why the study of quantum many body physics can benefit from careful thinking about quantum information. - 2.
-Sending information through time and space, in a world of adversity. - 3.
+Sending information through time and space, in a world of adversity (classical Shannon theory). - 3.
 Memory, erasure and the physicality of information. - 4.
-Distinguishing quantum states (distance measures). - 5.
-Groundstate entanglement area law. - 6.
-Quantum error correction and topological order. - 7.
-Consequences of locality.
+Quantum Shannon theory, distinguishing quantum states (distance measures). - 5.
+Groundstate entanglement area law.
+Other consequences of locality.

+6. Quantum error correction and topological order.